RyanSusana/elepy/docs/annotations/data-types.md

 Collections are supported in the form of Sets and Lists.
 The general grouping of collections is called `@Array`.
 Arrays support every type of field (including Objects) __EXCEPT__ other arrays.

 Arrays also inherit the details of it's generic type.
-If you want an array of `@Text(TextType.TEXTAREA)`s, just add that annotation above your `@Array`!
+If you want an array of `@TextArea`s, just add that annotation above your `@Array`!

 _Example_
 ```java